David Johnston (governor general): Continued viceregal service

-Legacy as Governor General
+Legacy

 On September 27, 2017, in the week of his departure, Johnston presided over a military farewell ceremony and military parade by a 100-man guard of honour from the Canadian Armed Forces at the Aviation and Space Museum.
 There, he stated, "serving as governor general is a responsibility I have cherished for the past seven years.
 I am profoundly grateful for the opportunity to give back to this country I love so much."
 A few days before Johnston completed his service, Trudeau described him as a family friend, "a man of strength, intelligence and compassion."
 The Government of Canada will donate $3 million, and up to $7 million in matching funds over 10 years, to the Rideau Hall Foundation, a charity founded by Johnston.
 Its goal, he said, "is to gather, align and mobilize ideas, people and resources to move the Canadian spirit and our shared aspirations forward".

 U Sports renamed the U Sports University Cup to the David Johnston University Cup in 2018.

-Post viceregal career
+Post-viceregal life

 Shortly after the end of his viceregal tenure, Johnston joined the consulting firm Deloitte as an executive advisor.
 Johnston also holds a volunteer position as chair of the Rideau Hall Foundation, the charity he established in 2012.
 Johnston has been a member of the Pierre Elliott Trudeau Foundation since 2018.
 Johnston was appointed colonel of the Royal Canadian Regiment on August 4, 2018, succeeding Major-General (Retired) J. Ivan Fenton.

 In October 2018, Johnston was nominated to be the first commissioner of the Leaders' Debates Commission by the Cabinet headed by Justin Trudeau.
 Johnston was subsequently confirmed to the position.
 However, he resigned the post after Trudeau, on March 15, 2023, chose Johnston to act as special rapporteur investigating Chinese government interference in the 2019 and 2021 Canadian federal elections.
 Politicians and journalists voiced both disapproval—concerns mainly focusing on Johnston's relationship with the Trudeau family, membership in the Pierre Elliott Trudeau Foundation, and state visits to China he made as governor general—and approval—citing his experience as a legal scholar and dean of law and the trust placed on him by Harper to act as an impartial referee while serving as governor general during a period of parliamentary instability.
 Johnston said that he felt "privileged" to have been appointed and described attempts to undermine the country's democracy as "serious matters".
 In a report published in May 2023, Johnston argued that a public inquiry would be of little use in a case involving so much confidential information, an opinion for which he was sharply criticised.
 Following a parliamentary motion calling for Johnston to step down from his role, which passed 174150 on May 29, he tendered his resignation on June 9, 2023.